opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 #### Paging

- In OTP1 most client provided a way to page the results by looking at the trips returned and passing in something like the `last-depature-time` + 1 minute to the next request, to get trips to add to the already fetched results.
-In OTP2 the recommended way to do this is to use the new `TripPlan` `metadata` returned by the router call.
+ In OTP1 most clients provided a way to break results into pages by looking at the trips returned and issuing another request, supplying something like the `last-depature-time` + 1 minute to the next request.
+This yields another batch of trips to show to the user.
+In OTP2 the recommended way to do this is to use the new `TripPlan metadata` returned by the router call.

-In OTP 2.0 the server returned a set of parameters(`searchWindowUsed`, `nextDateTime`, and `prevDateTime`), but in OTP 2.1 we have switch to a token based solution for paging.
+In OTP 2.0 the server returned a set of parameters(`searchWindowUsed`, `nextDateTime`, and `prevDateTime`), but in OTP 2.1 we have switched to a token-based approach to paging.
 In the response there is a next/previous cursor.
 Duplicate the request and set the new `pageCursor` to go the next/previous page.

 #### Response changes